Some women experience such terrible PMS (premenstrual

 are abruptly stopped.
 Nevertheless, you can always consider adding fundamental nutritional

-our PMS Package for additional support, please be sure to schedule an appointment
+for additional support, please be sure to schedule an appointment with our Nurse–Educators

 How birth control pills obliviate your PMS and menstruation